TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/ipc.md

 And the end point values MUST be less than \ref IPC_NOTIFY_CLIENT_ID_MAX
 \endcond

-\cond !SOC_AM62X
-### SafeIPC Design

-SafeIPC in a Multi core system requires both Firewalling of shared memory and Data integrity check of payload.
-SafeIPC can be enabled using SysCfg which configures the shared memory in a way that firewalling is possible(limitation being number of firewalls and firewall granularity).
-Firewall configuration is not automatic and need to be manually enabled and configured.
-The SysCfg generated code for IPC has details on
-Cores involved as well as Start and End addresses which help in firewall configuration.
-Data Integrity check has to be handled in application.
-CRC or any other checksum can be added as a part of the payload and decoded in the receiver side for this purpose.

-\endcond
 ## Enabling IPC in applications
 Below are the summary of steps a application writer on RTOS/NORTOS needs to do enable IPC for their applications
 \cond !SOC_AM62X